Ross Sutton: Personal life

 Sutton was the eldest of five children and his parents were Edward and Ivy.
 His mother died when he was 12.
 Sutton helped his father to run their farm in Guyra, New South Wales.
 At the age of 15, the family moved to Armidale, New South Wales.

 On 20 April 1958, 21-year-old Sutton was involved in a Tiger Moth plane crash in Boorolong near Armidale whilst taking a flying lesson.
 The crash left him paralysed.
 Peter FitzSimons described the background to the crash.
 Sutton was in love with a young woman in the region and decided to drop a lover letter to her whilst flying.
 FitzSimons noted that Sutton had realised after he dropped it "that it was not sufficiently weighted and his love was 'blowin' in the wind', like a mad thing.
 Ross doubled the Moth back to try to catch it … and crashed."
 There was some delay in receiving help, eventually he was taken to Armidale and New England Hospital with little chance of surviving.
 He was later flown to the Royal North Shore Hospital in Sydney where he was treated for chest and facial injuries and a broken spine.

 Sutton was submitted to the Mount Wilga Rehabilitation Centre, and during his time there he completed a six-year watchmaking course in two-and-a-half years at Sydney Technical College in Ultimo, New South Wales.
 Sutton was immobile from the chest down, and as a resident of the rehabilitation facility he was forced to participate in sport for physiotherapy.
 This is where he began competing in archery, basketball, dartchery, fencing, javelin, shot put and table tennis.

+Ross Sutton arrived in Summer Hill, Sydney, in 1968, opening a jewellery and watch repair shop at 50 Lackey Street.
+He already had an interest in military history when local war veterans asked him to repair or remount their medals as ANZAC Day's approached, his skill was noted and reputation spread.
+Soon he was inundated with work from across Australia which came at the right time as his jewellery business wasn't doing well and he feared bankruptcy.
+When the Returned Soldiers League (RSL) made him an official medal mounter and restorer he decided to specialise in militaria, trading as ‘Suttle Medals & Militaria’.
+A thriving international import and export mail order business developed, he also bought and sold rare coins, books, medals, swords and valuable military artefacts.
+He spent his idle time reading and researching military history becoming an expert on a variety of subjects, historians at the Australian National War Memorial often seeking his expert advice.
+His reputation as a military historian was further established with the publication of books, including “Australian Awards Vietnam 1962 to 1991″ and numerous historical studies that were published in peer reviewed journals.